-UPDATE June 29: The chicks have moved behind-the-scenes.
+UPDATE June 29: The chicks have moved behind-the-scenes to learn how to swim.
 Read the story for more!

 There are the chill kind of parents, who just relax and enjoy their little one.

 Then there are the intense kind of parents, super-protective and alert.

 At Point Defiance Zoo & Aquarium, we’ve got one pair of each – at Penguin Point.

 Two new Magellanic penguin chicks hatched at the zoo on May 22 and 23, and are healthy and growing well, says head veterinarian Dr. Karen Wolf.